sodascience/metasyn/docs/source/usage/exporting_metaframes.rst

 * Modify distribution parameters
 * Adjust missing data rates

-Let's say we use the exported MetaFrame as provided above to synthesize 5 rows of data, resulting in the following dataset:
+Let's say we import the JSON (from earlier on this page) and use it to synthesize 5 rows of data.
+This results in the following dataset (note that the resulting dataset will be different every time you run this code, since the data is randomly generated):

 .. list-table::
    :widths: 10 20 10 20 20